Competency-Based Teacher Training Reform to Facilitate ICT-Pedagogy Integration

 This issue has been verbalized in various regional and local meetings.
 In fact, in the “Asia-Pacific Regional Strategy on Using ICT to Facilitate the Achievement of SDG4” (Regional Strategy) that was endorsed by the Member States in the region in 2017, “ICT for improving the quality of teaching and teaching practices” came out as one of the four key priority areas in the region, with a special emphasis on the teacher’s central role in achieving this particular target.
 Towards this end, the Regional Strategy sets out the corresponding action point: “On the Quality of Teaching and Teaching Practices, Member States to develop competency standards for teachers towards ICT-integrated transformative pedagogies, and establish learning spaces and communities of practices to support teachers and share innovations.”

-- Uzbekistan has developed and endorsed the national ICT Competency Standards in 2016.
-Based on that, the teacher training curriculum was revised.
-In July 2018, a national workshop was held on assessing teachers' ICT competencies based on the Standards, with more than 30 key Ministry/State Inspection officials, school leaders, and teachers present.
+- Uzbekistan developed and endorsed the national ICT Competency Requirements for Teachers (ICT-CRT) in 2016.
+Based on that, the teacher training curriculum was revised and modules developed.
+In 2018, Uzbekistan completed its draft Guidelines on ICT Competency Requirements for teacher assessment and conducted ToT.

-- The Philippines developed an ICT stream that was anchored on the developed national ICT Competency Standards for Teachers, that formed a pre-service teacher education programme with two technology courses.
-In 2018, the country plans to hold two national workshops on the training of core trainers in September and October.
+- The Philippines developed an ICT stream that was anchored on the developed national ICT Competency Standards for Teachers, that formed a pre-service teacher education programme with two technology courses (TTL1 and TTL2).
+In 2018, two national workshops for core trainers were held based on the pre-service TTL curriculum.

-- Myanmar held a national workshop in 2017 that focused on the development of ICT Competency Standards for Teachers.
+- Myanmar held a national workshop in 2017 that focused on the development of ICT Competency Standards for Teachers (ICT-CST).
 In 2018, it held another national workshop on integrating the Standards in the EC curriculum.
+Currently, the ICT-CST are undergoing a national validation exercise together with the overall Teacher Competency Standards Framework (TCSF).
+Myanmar has already develop a 4-year ICT Curriculum of Education Colleges and Year 1 Textbook.

-All of the countries will be sharing progress made at the next Regional Meeting planned for November 2018 in Bangkok, Thailand.
+All of the countries will be sharing their achievements at the final Regional Meeting planned for 2021.